dancer1325/cucumber-jvm/cucumber-junit-platform-engine/README.md

 * JUnit Platform Suite Engine
   * allows
     * running Cucumber -- Check [Suites with different configurations](#suites-with-different-configurations) --

-* TODO:
+* set `cucumber.junit-platform.naming-strategy=long` as configuration
+  parameter
-Because Surefire and Gradle reports provide the results in a `<Class Name> - <Method Name>` format, only scenario names or example numbers are reported.
-This can make for hard to read reports.
-To improve the readability of the reports provide the `cucumber.junit-platform.naming-strategy=long` configuration parameter.
-This will include the feature name as part of the test name.
+  * -> improve the readability of the reports / feature name -- is part of the -- test name
+  * Reason: 🧠 Surefire and Gradle reports syntax `<Class Name> - <Method Name>`-> hard to read 🧠

 #### Maven